 – Sleep with a pillow underneath the problematic knee.

-– Mild compression, such as with an Ace bandage may lower swelling and provide relief.
+– Mild compression, such as with an Ace bandage, may relieve swelling.

-It is not always possible to prevent knee pain but there are some things that you can do to lessen the chance that you will have problems.
+It is not always possible to prevent knee pain, but there are some things that you can do to lessen the chance of having problems.

 – Lose excess weight.
 Maintaining a healthy weight will keep your knees from having to support more than they were designed to.

-– Stay flexible.
-Weak muscular tissues make you much more vulnerable to injuries of the knees.
-So do stretching workouts daily to keep limber.
+Stay flexible.
+Weak muscular tissues make you much more vulnerable to knee injuries.
+So, do stretching workouts daily to stay limber.

-– Workout intelligently.
-Don’t exercise when you have pain or you’re tired.
-If you have chronic injuries consider changing to sports or exercise that place less stress on your joints.
-For instance, swimming as opposed to basketball.
+Workout intelligently.
+Don’t exercise when you have pain, or you’re tired.
+If you have chronic injuries, consider changing to sports or exercises that place less stress on your joints, such as swimming rather than basketball.

-– Get properly fitted shoes.
-When shoes fit poorly we may make it up in the knees and hips, causing them to be misaligned and making them susceptible to injury.
+Get properly fitted shoes.
+When shoes fit poorly, we may feel it up in the knees and hips, causing them to be misaligned and susceptible to injury.

-– Appropriate supplements: There are supplements that can help the body keep the ligaments and joints oiled, and actually help rebuild cartilage.
+Appropriate supplements: Supplements can help the body keep the ligaments and joints oiled and rebuild cartilage.

-Like Phosoplex ™ is a supplement that is recommended for osteoarthritis and joint discomfort.
-It is an effective, 100% natural, and safe solution for joint lubrication, pain alleviation, and the restoration of healthy cartilage material.
-If you stick to the above tips you will certainly go a long way to knockout knee pain before it begins.
+Like Phosoplex ™ is a recommended supplement for osteoarthritis and joint discomfort.
+It is an effective, 100% natural, and safe solution for joint lubrication, pain alleviation, and restoring healthy cartilage material.
+If you stick to the above tips, you will certainly go a long way toward knocking out knee pain before it begins.

 Knee Pain Workout

-If you have knee pain, there are specific knee exercises that can help to ease the pain and improve mobility.
+If you have knee pain, specific knee exercises can help ease the pain and improve mobility.
 Here is how to fix sore knees from exercise:

 Stretching Exercises